An operational characterization of the notion of probability by algorithmic randomness and its applications: Introduction

 \subsection{Contribution of the paper}

 The subject of this paper is to make such an attempt.
 Namely, in this paper we present an operational characterization of the notion of probability based on Martin-L\"of randomness with respect to Bernoulli measure.
 We call it an \emph{ensemble}, instead of collective for distinction.
 The name ``ensemble'' comes from physics, in particular, from quantum mechanics and statistical mechanics.
-We propose to identify it with an infinite sequence of outcomes resulting from the infinitely repeated trials in a probabilistic phenomenon.
+In Thesis~\ref{thesis} below we propose to identify it with an infinite sequence of outcomes resulting from the infinitely repeated trials in a probabilistic phenomenon.
 We show that the ensemble has enough properties to regard it as an operational characterization of the notion of probability from the point of view of our intuitive understanding of the notion of probability.

 Actually, we give a natural operational characterization of the notion of conditional probability in terms of ensemble, and give equivalent characterizations of the notion of independence between two events based on it.
 Furthermore, we give equivalent characterizations of the notion of independence of an arbitrary number of events/random variables in terms of ensembles.
-In particular, we show that the independence of events/random variables is equivalent to the independence in the sense of van Lambalgen's Theorem \cite{vL87}, in the case where the underlying probability space is \emph{computable}.
+Moreover, we show that the independence of events/random variables is equivalent to the independence in the sense of van Lambalgen's Theorem \cite{vL87}, in the case where the underlying probability space is \emph{computable}.

 As the first step of the research of this line, in this paper we consider only the case of \emph{finite probability space}, i.e., the case where the sample space of the underlying probability space is finite, for simplicity.
-The investigation of the case of general probability spaces is reported in the sequels to the paper.
+The investigation of the case of general probability spaces is reported in the sequels to the paper, such as Tadaki~\cite{T19arXiv} which especially investigates the case of general discrete probability spaces whose sample space is countably infinite.

-We emphasize that the Bernoulli measure which we consider in this paper is not required to be computable at all (except for the results related to van Lambalgen's Theorem), while the measures considered in algorithmic randomness so far are usually computable.
-Thus, the central results in this paper hold for any finite probability space.
+We emphasize that \emph{the Bernoulli measure which we consider in this paper is quite arbitrary and therefore is not required to be computable at all} (except for the results related to van Lambalgen's Theorem given in Section~\ref{FENICFPS}, an effectivization of the law of large numbers for an ensemble given in Section~\ref{Section:EffectiveLLN}, and the applications of our framework given in Sections~\ref{subsec:AC} and~\ref{AFBC}, where the computability of finite probability spaces is thought to be a natural requirement for the applications), whereas the measures considered in algorithmic randomness so far are usually computable.
+Hence, the central results in this paper hold for an \emph{arbitrary} finite probability space.